skalthoff/Jellify/README.md

 ## 🙏 Special Thanks To
 - The [Jellyfin Team](https://jellyfin.org/) for making this possible with their software, SDKs, and unequivocal helpfulness.
-  - Special thanks to [Niels](https://github.com/nielsvanvelzen) and [Bill](https://github.com/thornbill)
+  - Extra thanks to [Niels](https://github.com/nielsvanvelzen) and [Bill](https://github.com/thornbill)
 - [James](https://github.com/jmshrv) and all other contributors of [Finamp](https://github.com/jmshrv/finamp). *Jellify* draws inspiration and wisdom from it, and is another fantastic music app for Jellyfin.
   - James’ [API Blog Post](https://jmshrv.com/posts/jellyfin-api/) proved to be exceptionally valuable during development
 - The folks in the [Margelo Community Discord](https://discord.com/invite/6CSHz2qAvA) for their assistance
+- My fellow [contributors](https://github.com/anultravioletaurora/Jellify/graphs/contributors) who have poured so much heart and a lot of sweat into making *Jellify* a great experience
+  - Extra thanks to [John Grant](https://github.com/johngrantdev) for shaping and designing the user experience in many places
 - My dear friends that have heard me talk about *Jellify* for literally **eons**.
 Thank you for testing *Jellify* during it's infancy and for supporting me all the way back at the beginning of this project
   - Tony (iOS, Android)
   - Trevor (Android)
   - [Laine](https://github.com/lainie-ftw) (Android)
   - [Jordan](https://github.com/jordanbleu) (iOS)
 - My best(est) friend [Alyssa](https://www.instagram.com/uhh.lyssarae?igsh=MTRmczExempnbjBwZw==), for your design knowledge and for making various artwork for *Jellify*.
-You’ve been instrumental in shaping it’s user experience
+  - You’ve been instrumental in shaping it’s user experience, my rock during development, and an overall inspiration in my life